Overview

 Is this the same as shipping?

-No. Shipping covers the cost of transporting your order from our workshop to your address.
-The U.S. Import Administration Fee covers border charges and compliance costs resulting from reciprocal tariffs and the end of the $800 de minimis.
+No. Shipping is shown on your invoice as a separate line entry and covers the cost of transporting your order from our workshop to your address.
+The $39 US Customs Handling Service fee covers border charges and compliance costs resulting from ‘reciprocal’ tariffs and the end of the $800 de minimis.

-Are you making a profit on this fee?
+Are you making a profit on this service?

 No – we make a loss.
-The $30 fee is set purely as the contribution needed to ensure we can keep supplying U.S. customers in a financially viable manner under the new rules.
+The $39 fee is set purely as the contribution needed to ensure we can keep supplying U.S. customers in a financially viable manner under the new rules.
+We’ve worked hard to find efficiency savings that we’ll use to make up any shortfall

-Can I opt out of the U.S. Import Administration Fee?
+Can I opt out of the ‘US Customs Handling Service’?

 If you opt out:

-• FedEx will bill you directly on or before delivery for the duty plus their own handling/disbursement fee (often $15 or more).
+• FedEx will bill you directly on or before delivery for the import tariff and their own handling/disbursement fee.

-• You may need to settle these charges before FedEx releases your shipment, which can delay delivery.
+• You will need to settle these charges before FedEx releases your shipment, which can delay delivery.

-We will review the fee periodically.
-If U.S. duty rates, FedEx clearance fees, or regulations change significantly, we may adjust the amount to reflect our actual costs.
+We will review the price periodically.
+If US tariff rates, FedEx clearance fees, or regulations change significantly, we may adjust the amount to reflect our actual costs.

-Why have you put quote marks around the word ‘reciprocal’?
+Why do you insisting on using quote marks around the word ‘reciprocal’?